Multi-Class CNN Models for Banana Ripeness Classification

 Abstract

-This study develops and evaluates Convolutional Neural Network (CNN) models for classifying banana maturity stages using images, addressing a significant challenge in the banana supply chain.
+This study develops and evaluates Convolutional Neural Network (CNN) models for classifying banana maturity stages using images, thereby addressing a significant challenge in the banana supply chain.
 The banana industry represents a major agricultural sector worldwide, with Brazil exporting 56.2 thousand tons in 2023.
-Accurate maturity classification is essential for optimizing harvest timing, reducing post-harvest losses, and extending shelf life.
-We utilized a public Brazilian dataset of 1,000 Prata Catarina banana images categorized into eight ripening stages based on peel coloration standards established by the Brazilian Program for Horticulture Modernization.
-The images were preprocessed to a standardized 200x200 pixel resolution, and we evaluated the effectiveness of data augmentation techniques including horizontal flip, vertical flip, rotation, and zoom.
+Accurate maturity classification is essential for optimizing harvest timing, reducing postharvest losses, and extending shelf life.
+We utilized a public Brazilian dataset of 1,000 images of Prata Catarina banana categorized into eight ripening stages based on peel coloration standards established by the Brazilian Program for Horticulture Modernization.
+The images were preprocessed to a standardized 200 × 200-pixel resolution, and we evaluated the effectiveness of the data augmentation techniques, including horizontal flip, vertical flip, rotation, and zoom.
 Our CNN architecture consisted of five convolutional blocks with a dropout layer prior to flattening.
-We conducted six experiments comparing three classification scenarios (8, 5, and 2 ripeness classes) with and without data augmentation.
-The models achieved test accuracy ranging from 45.3% to 89.5%, with optimal precision and recall of 87.2% and 89.6% respectively in the two-class model without data augmentation.
-Performance improved as the number of classes decreased, highlighting the challenge of distinguishing between visually similar ripening stages.
-This research provides a fundamental reference for future banana ripeness classification studies and demonstrates the potential for practical applications using mobile device cameras, supporting increased productivity and sustainability in the banana industry.
+We conducted six experiments to compare three classification scenarios (eight, five, and two ripeness classes) with and without data augmentation.
+Our findings demonstrate that CNN models can effectively classify banana ripeness, with performance improving significantly as classification granularity decreases.
+The best-performing model achieved 89.5% accuracy, 87.2% precision, and 89.6% recall when classifying bananas into two categories.

 Downloads